philipflohr/SwayMonMan/README.md

 # SwayMonMan

-An easy-to-use manager for complex monitor setups in changing environments using swaywm
+An easy-to-use manager for complex monitor setups in changing environments using sway

 ## How to use SwayMonMan

+### Install

+Install by running `make install` with root privileges (make sure /usr/local/bin is in your $PATH)

-### Create configuration
+### Configuration

-1. Connect your monitors
+1. Connect your monitors, enable/disable as desired
-2. Run SwayMonMan.
-This creates a configuration file for your current setup
+2. The configuration file for your current setup is located at $XGD_CONFIG_HOME/SwayMonMan/ (usually ~/.config/SwayMonMan/)
 3. Edit the created config file.

 ### Use SwayMonMan

-Just run SwayMonMan.
-If there is a configuration, it is applied.

-### Make SwayMonMan a useful tool.

-Use Udev to run SwayMonMan on every display configuration change.

-## Does SwayMonMan support i3?

-Maybe if "i3msg" is used instead of "swaymsg".
+SwayMonMan is automatically executed on every DRM change detected by udev.

+If you need to run it manually, just run `SwayMonMan`

+### Uninstall

+Before you uninstall SwayMonMan, consider opening an issue or provide a patch;)

+If you really want to get rid of SwayMonMan, run `make uninstal` with root privileges.